kode4food/interpol/doc/Language_Reference.md

 ```

 ### If / Else Branching
 Like in most programming languages, Interpol supports conditional branching in the form of If/Else statements.
+The expression provided to `if` is evaluated using Interpol's *truthy* rules.
 In its simplest form, it wouldn't include an `else` block and might look like this:

 ```python
 if person.name == 'Curly'